I have named one of the chapters in my journal “Annoyances.”

 Over the past few months, I have asked myself, “How can I live with daily annoyances and breathe?”
 My answer is I cannot continue on the route I am traveling.
 The fortunate part of this problem is that there are solutions.

 I am not depressed; I am annoyed.
 I feel like Chicken Little, who said, “The sky is falling.”
-All the little stuff—those everyday annoyances—are falling all around me.
+All the little stuff—those everyday demands and annoyances—are falling all around me.

 If a severe problem arises, I mobilize my defenses, my mind goes into my reserve of wisdom, and I call on people I trust for help.
 Those daily harassments, those annoyances when I am on my own, get me.